Koushith/Koushith/README.md

   <small>Past: Associate  at <a href="https://infosys.com">Infosys Limited</a>,

-Leading the Design and Frontend Engineering of the platform as a sole Front-end engineer.
+Leading the Design and Frontend Engineering of the platform as a sole Front-end Engineer.
 Worked extensively on designing UI, prototyping, and architecting the application.

 I am also responsible for maintaining Consenso Lab's Design System for Web.
 The system is still in progress as we keep iterating.

-currently, focused on building exciting products such as Safient and Signchain along with a strong team at Consenso Labs to solve the critical problems in Web 3.0.

 ### Skills and Tech

 - JavaScript / TypeScript